Anise Cookies

 Anise Cookies Recipe

-The soft, tender crumb paired with the cookie's gentle scent of anise are guanteed to delight the senses of everyone at a holiday function.
+The soft, tender crumb paired with the cookie's gentle scent of anise are guanteed to be a hit during the holidays.

 Prep time 35 minutes to 40 minutes